Emergency Rectal Hydration in Remote Environments

-Rectal infusion (proctoclysis) was effectively employed as an emergency treatment during the First World War for combat casualties and routinely used for infusion in clinical settings before the development of IV techniques and equipment rendered the technique redundant.(1) In 2005 a now often cited article described an occasion where improvised proctoclysis in a remote setting was effectively used to treat and initially stabilise a casualty in a remote setting, re-igniting discussion on this technique as an emergency treatment in a remote environment.
-(2)
+Rectal infusion (proctoclysis) was effectively employed as an emergency treatment during the First World War for combat casualties and routinely used for infusion in clinical settings before the development of IV techniques and equipment rendered the technique redundant.(1) Early studies demonstrated the colon can retain up to 500mls of fluids per hour (2).
+In 2005 a now often cited article described an occasion where improvised proctoclysis in a remote setting was effectively used to treat and initially stabilise a casualty in a remote setting, re-igniting discussion on this technique as an emergency treatment in a remote environment.
+(3)

-Proctclysis may be of benefit for those who work in developing countries or rural areas, where there can be little access to hospital care or where sterile cannula, fluids and giving sets are expensive.
+Proctoclysis may be of benefit for those who work in developing countries or rural areas, where there can be little access to hospital care or where sterile cannula, fluids and giving sets are expensive.
 It could also be useful in mass casualty situations where clinical teams must administer fluid resuscitation despite having insufficient intravenous equipment or nursing staff.
-(5) The primary aim of proctoclysis in such emergency situations is to provide initial fluid resuscitation in advance of rapid evacuation for further care in a dedicated medical facility.
-(2)
+(8) The primary aim of proctoclysis in such emergency situations is to provide initial fluid resuscitation in advance of rapid evacuation for further care in a dedicated medical facility.
+(3)

 The 2005 article explains the improved use of a Foley catheter for rectal infusion.
 This is specialist piece of equipment and unlikely to be found in any First Aid kit, what the remote medic might have at their disposal is a Camelbak style hydration system and tape.
 A couple of other simple, small and cheap items make the following process a little easier and more effective.

-6. Mark the drinking tube 20cm from the end with tape.
+The rectal-sigmoid colon junction occurs 10-15cm from the anus.
+Mark the drinking tube 7.5-10cm from the end with tape (9).
 This will show maximum insertion depth and also reveal if the tube has moved from its position.

 In rectal fluid infusion, sterility is not as fundamentally important as it would be in IV or IO infusion but it is still best practice to boil or sterilise the water, especially in areas of poor sanitation or during an outbreak of infectious disease.